Can Out-of-Domain data help to Learn Domain-Specific Prompts for Multimodal Misinformation Detection?: Related Work

-In addition to several other applications, recently, self-supervision has been used successfully for the task of out-of-context misinformation detection using images and text.
-Shivangi {\em et al} \cite{cosmos} propose a method where given two captions, the goal is to detect whether an image is being used out-of-context.
-It is trained using self-supervised learning to align individual objects in an image with the corresponding textual claims.
-The state-of-the-art method by Michael {\em et al.}~\cite{self_supervised} propose a Self-Supervised Distilled Learner, which uses self-supervised learning to detect fake news, where they propose a Teacher network to guide a Student network in mimicking similar decision patterns.
-In contrast, though we also utilize self-supervision, our proposed DPOD framework is much simpler, yet more effective, and does not rely on teacher-student model. }\\ \\ \textbf{Vision-Language Models and Prompt Tuning:} Since, adapting large vision language models like CLIP to downstream tasks may prove to be difficult, methods like prompt learning have come up as a popular research direction.
-The text instructions are usually given through the text encoder, which are called "Prompts".
-Prompt learning is an alternative to handcrafted prompts, where the prompt tokens are learned during the finetuning stage.
-Recently, many works have proposed prompt learning techniques such as CoOp \cite{coop}, CoCoOp~\cite{cocoop}, Maple~\cite{maple}, etc., which increases the generalizability of such VLMs.
-Some works specifically address the domain adaptation problem, for e.g., \cite{dom_inv_prompt} proposes a domain-invariant prompt tuning, which can generalize to unseen domains. \cite{switchprompt} uses prompt tuning in a unimodal context (in language models),whereas, \cite{carte} uses only visual prompt tuning. \cite{dapl}, \cite{adclip} and \cite{poda} learns prompts specifically for each domain.
-To the best of our knowledge, ours os the first work to explore prompt-tuning for the challenging MFND task.
+Recently, large scale vision-language models (VLMs) like CLIP~\cite{CLIP} and ALIGN~\cite{Allign}, which learns information from both images and texts, have greatly advanced computer vision tasks. \cite{CLIP_guided} used CLIP along with ResNet and BERT to extract multimodal features and used attention over different modalities to get the final features for classification. \cite{papadopoulosacmmad} proposed a novel framework for MFND using CLIP encoders and a Transformer-based detector.
+Some recent works also use social media related information to detect fake news~\cite{cross_domain_FND}\cite{open_domain}\cite{zhangarxiv}. \cite{cross_domain_FND} uses image, text and propagation graph for MFND and \cite{zhangarxiv} suggested a graph model based on CLIP embeddings. ~\cite{open_domain} proposes a Consistency-Checking Network to measure the consistency of the image-text pairs along with evidences collected from the internet. \cite{ecenet} uses a combination of fine-grained and course-grained attention network along with deep reinforcement learning, while very recently \cite{sniffer} has explored the use of MLLMs in this problem. {\em In our work, we do not assume the availability of open-domain information. } \\ \\ \textbf{Self-Supervised Learning (SSL):}{ SSL leverages the inherent structure of data to generate its own supervisory signals without relying on large labeled datasets. \cite{simCLR_paper} have showed that the combination of data augmentations has a crucial impact on predictive tasks.
+Supervised contrastive loss~\cite{supcon} leverages label information for self-supervised representation learning.
+It pulls together clusters of points belonging to the same class while pushing apart clusters of samples from different classes.
+Recently, self-supervision has been used successfully for out-of-context misinformation detection using images and text.
+In~\cite{cosmos}, SSL is used to align individual objects in an image with the corresponding textual claims, where, given two captions, the goal is to detect whether an image is being used out-of-context.
+The state-of-the-art method ~\cite{self_supervised} propose a Self-Supervised Distilled Learner, which uses self-supervised learning to detect fake news, where they propose a Teacher network to guide a Student network in mimicking similar decision patterns. {\em Though we also utilize self-supervision, our proposed DPOD framework is much simpler, yet more effective, and does not rely on teacher-student model.} }\\ \\ \textbf{Vision-Language Models and Prompt Tuning:} Adapting large VLMs like CLIP to downstream tasks is challenging.
+Parameter efficient finetuning techniques like prompt learning is a popular approach, where the text prompt tokens are learned during the finetuning stage.
+Recently, many works have proposed prompt learning techniques such as CoOp \cite{coop}, CoCoOp~\cite{cocoop}, Maple~\cite{maple}, etc., which increases the generalizability of the VLMs.
+Some works specifically address the domain adaptation problem, e.g., \cite{dom_inv_prompt} proposes domain-invariant prompt tuning, which can generalize to unseen domains. \cite{switchprompt} uses unimodal prompt tuning (in language models), whereas, \cite{carte} uses only visual prompt tuning.
+The works in~\cite{dapl,adclip,poda} learns prompts specifically for each domain. {\em In this work, we explore how prompt learning can be used for the challenging MFND problem.}